Motorcyclist on the Road with Sky and Green Fields Behind

 Besides, the GS has a middleweight of 372 pounds, and it carries quite well.
 We have its great fueling and crisp throttle response to thank for in recognition of the rev-happy charm that the G 310 GS’s over-square powerplant has.

-With its 34 horsepower at 9500 rpm and 21 ft/lbs of torque 2000 rpm, riders won’t have to bother the character and the ability to hit freeways speeds still comfortably and safely.
-Interestingly, the bike is not too much burden to handle at any point in the journey.
-Additionally, the engine layout is such that it allows weight savings and intelligent engineering.
+With its 34 horsepower at 9500 rpm and 21 ft/lbs of torque 2000 rpm, it has more than enough power.
+The bike is easy to handle and the engine layout is such that it allows weight savings and intelligent engineering.

 12. 2019 Husqvarna Svartpilen 401